research-ag/hosty-live/README.md

 ### Changing ownership and sole custody

 Additional controllers can be added to the individual hosting canisters.
-For example, after an initial phase under hosty.live an advanced user may decide to take sole custody of a hosting canister.
+For example, after an initial phase of operating under hosty.live an advanced user may decide to take sole custody of a hosting canister.
-The user can add a dfx principal and use dfx to remove all other controllers.
+The user can add a dfx principal through the frontend and then use dfx to remove all other controllers.

 ### Immutable canisters